'Communal politics' over CAA has begun; law is not about taking away citizenship: Naqvi | Politics

 On the other hand, there are about three lakh active mosques in India, there are lakhs of other places of worship including temples, churches, and gurdwaras, Naqvi asserted.

-The religious, social, educational and constitutional rights of minorities are absolutely safe in India, he asserted.
-In India, minorities have equal share in the development of the country and in the empowerment that is taking place, Naqvi said.
+The religious, social, educational, and constitutional rights of minorities are safe in India, he asserted.
+In India, minorities have an equal share in the development of the country and in the empowerment that is taking place, Naqvi said.

 He said that it is laughable that Pakistan, which is a ''jungle of atrocities'', is trying to preach India which is the biggest secular and democratic country in the world.
 Pointing out that bomb blasts take place regularly in places of worship in Pakistan, Naqvi said thousands of innocent people are being killed there.
 Displaying the height of hypocrisy, Pakistan is now shedding ''crocodile tears'' on the rights of minorities in India, he said.